leonej01/neural-network-challenge-1/README.md

 **Part 4: Discuss creating a recommendation system for student loans**

 Briefly answer the following questions in the space provided:

-1. Describe the data that you would need to collect to build a recommendation system to recommend student loan options for students.
-Explain why this data would be relevant and appropriate.
+**1. Describe the data that you would need to collect to build a recommendation system to recommend student loan options for students.
+Explain why this data would be relevant and appropriate.**

+The data collected should come from a reliable source that is representative of the loan applicants, including their race, sex, age, and disability status, among other factors.
+Under-representation in the data may amplify biases, leading to a recommendation system that is biased towards certain groups.
+For example, if the training set contains fewer women, the system may recommend loans to more males than females, resulting in unfair treatment.
+To prevent such biases, I would include all relevant features in the dataset.
+Additionally, I would consider the cost of tuition and other factors that could assess the applicant's risk tolerance.
+This would allow the recommendation system to tailor to the applicant's preference for fixed or variable interest rates, desired payback period, and preferred lenders or loan terms.

-2. Based on the data you chose to use in this recommendation system, would your model be using collaborative filtering, content-based filtering, or context-based filtering?
-Justify why the data you 3. selected would be suitable for your choice of filtering method.
+**2. Based on the data you chose to use in this recommendation system, would your model be using collaborative filtering, content-based filtering, or context-based filtering?
+Justify why the data you selected would be suitable for your choice of filtering method.**

+I suggest using content-based filtering to provide personalized loan recommendations based on the features of the loans and the students' profiles.
+This involves matching specific features of the students' personal and educational details with corresponding loan features, such as offering lower interest rates to students with high academic performance.
+By tailoring loan recommendations based on individual user data, we can provide highly relevant and useful suggestions.
+This approach eliminates the need for historical user interaction data with specific loans, which can be limited, and expands its applicability to a broader group.

-3. Describe two real-world challenges that you would take into consideration while building a recommendation system for student loans.
-Explain why these challenges would be of concern for a student loan recommendation system.
+**3. Describe two real-world challenges that you would take into consideration while building a recommendation system for student loans.
+Explain why these challenges would be of concern for a student loan recommendation system.**

+1. Data privacy and security are crucial when dealing with sensitive student financial data.
+Collecting, storing, and processing this information requires stringent security measures to prevent data breaches and comply with relevant regulations.
+The risk of data leaks is a significant concern due to the personal and financial nature of the data involved.

+2. Bias and fairness are important considerations when developing a recommendation system.
+I touhed on this in question #1.
+It is crucial to ensure that the system does not perpetuate or amplify biases, such as favoring students from more affluent backgrounds disproportionately.
+To ensure fairness and avoid discriminatory practices, it is essential to be transparent and regularly audit and adjust the system.